bedmison/OpenDSA/RST/en/CS3slides/MemManage.rst

 .. slide:: Memory Management

-   * Problem: Records (of various lengths) need to be stored.
+   * Problem: Not every individual datapoint is the same size.
+Records (of various lengths) need to be stored.

    * Model: A big array of space to store them, managed by a memory manager.